 Average self-preservation 3s feel they must constantly work for security and stability (like 6s) and build up a base of material well-being (like 8s).
 Unlike 6s, security for them comes from money, assets, and a stable home, not from loyalty to a company, ideology, or a person.
 These 3s strive for efficiency, streamlining their lives as much as possible, seeking to maximize the energy they can put into achieving their goals.

 They can become excessively focused on their careers.
-Other aspects of their lives tend to become secondary due to work, and they may neglect their health and relationships due to unrealistic schedules.
-They are unable to easily relax and may even spend vacation time contemplating projects or “doing homework.”
+Other aspects of their lives become secondary to work, and they may neglect their health and relationships because of unrealistic schedules.
+They cannot easily relax and may even spend vacation time contemplating projects or “doing homework.”
 In the lower average levels of development, these 3s become increasingly anxious whenever they are not working and may have difficulty maintaining intimate relationships.
-Convince that the material basis of their security could be lost at any time, they believe they must constantly keep swimming or sink.
+Convinced they could lose the material basis of their security at any time, they believe they must constantly keep swimming or sink.
 Stopping their highly stressful work habits feels like courting disaster.
 Downtime can feel like incapacity or illness (“what’s wrong with me?
 Why aren’t I being more productive?”).
 For this reason, real illness, whether physical or emotional, can be very threatening because it reduces their efficiency and productivity.
 A few days off could bring down everything.

 In the unhealthy range, these 3s make gargantuan efforts to remain effective, sacrificing relationships and health for job security and money.
 They become highly prone to burnout and nervous breakdowns.
-When they are no longer able to function well, they desperately try to cover over any real physical or emotional health problems (“I’m fine”).
+When they can no longer function well, they desperately try to cover over any real physical or emotional health problems (“I’m fine”).

-It can be hard for a self-preservation 3 to be recognized as a 3.
-They may be easily confused with 1s or 6s.
+It can be hard for a self-preservation 3 to recognize themselves as a 3.
+They may get confused with 1s or 6s.
 This 3 looks like a 1 in that the type is rigid, responsible, and self-sufficient.
 They try to be a model of virtue in the things they do.
-The can be distinguished from 1 in that they move at a faster pace, pay attention to creating an image (even when they don’t acknowledge it), and conform to a perfect model of how to be as judged by social consensus, not according to internal standards of right and wrong (as 1s do).
-They differ from 6s in that they are fundamentally image-oriented and work harder in response to insecurity, while 6s find protection in other ways.
-And while 3s may question their sense of identity, they generally don’t allow their productivity to get slowed down by doubt or questioning.
+But they move at a faster pace, pay attention to creating an image (even when they don’t acknowledge it), and conform to a perfect model of how to be as judged by a social consensus, not according to internal standards of right and wrong (as 1s do).
+They differ from 6s in that they are image-oriented and work harder in response to insecurity, while 6s find protection in other ways.
+And while 3s may question their sense of identity, they rarely allow their productivity to get slowed down by doubt or questioning.

 The Social 3: The Status Seeker

 These 3s need recognition and reassurance that they are making progress, moving up in the world.
 They need signs of being valued by their peers.
-Degrees, job descriptions, resumes, good grades, and awards are important to them because they are strongly identified with their social roles (“I am what I do”).
+Degrees, job descriptions, resumes, good grades, and awards are important to them because they strongly identify with their social roles (“I am what I do”).
 They want to have the right pedigree, the right credentials.
-This instinct can express itself in the cultivation of professional jargon and dress, as well as the flaunting of brand names, designer fashions, and expensive cars.
+This instinct can express itself in the cultivation of professional jargon and dress, and the flaunting of brand names, designer fashions, and expensive cars.
 What they find important as an indicator of their social value varies from culture to culture, and from 3 to 3.